CraftYourTown/cyt-wiki/cyt-towny/content/chest-shops.md

 There is a **15%** tax on all shop transactions, a **£10** fee to create a shop, and a **£50** fee to change the price of an existing shop.
 {% endhint %}

+[//]:# (The £10 fee isnt notified to the player upon creation.
+Perhaps adding a "Creating this shop will cost £10" After the "Enter how much you with to trade <item-name> for in the chat" That way it isnt a secondary confirmation and instead is just a notifier)

 <details>

 <summary>Knowing Prices</summary>